eclipse/paho.mqtt.golang/README.md

 not received, disconnecting` errors).
 * When QOS1+ subscriptions have been created previously and you connect with `CleanSession` set to false it is possible that the broker will deliver retained messages before `Subscribe` can be called.
 To process these messages either configure a handler with `AddRoute` or set a `DefaultPublishHandler`.
+If there is no handler (or `DefaultPublishHandler`) then inbound messages will not be acknowledged.
+Adding a handler (even if it's  `opts.SetDefaultPublishHandler(func(mqtt.Client, mqtt.Message) {})`) is highly recommended to avoid inadvertently hitting inflight message limits.
 * Loss of network connectivity may not be detected immediately.
 If this is an issue then consider setting `ClientOptions.KeepAlive` (sends regular messages to check the link is active).
 * Reusing a `Client` is not completely safe.
 After calling `Disconnect` please create a new Client (`NewClient()`) rather